BotsBurgh/BOTSBURGH-FTC-2019-20/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

 This just calls [AutonomousMain](#autonomousmainjava)'s BlueBlock function.
 This function is a wrapper for the respective combined function which will do the grabbing of a block and parking near the wall.

-### AutonomousBlueFoundation
+### AutonomousBlueFoundationBridge

 This just calls [AutonomousMain](#autonomousmainjava)'s BlueFoundation function.
+This function is a wrapper for the respective combined function which will do the foundation and park near the bridge.

+### AutonomousBlueFoundationWall

-This function is a wrapper for the respective combined function which will do the foundation.
+This just calls [AutonomousMain](#autonomousmainjava)'s BlueFoundation function.
+This function is a wrapper for the respective combined function which will do the foundation and park near the bridge.

 ### AutonomousBluePark